Pittsville, Texas

 Pittsville is an unincorporated area that formerly held a distinct community in Fort Bend County, Texas, United States.
-The site is along Farm to Market Road 359 near Hunt Road and is nineteen miles northwest of Richmond, Texas and three miles north of Fulshear.
+The site is along Farm to Market Road 359 near Hunt Road and is nineteen miles northwest of Richmond and three miles north of Fulshear.
 Some consider Pittsville a Texas ghost town since its last residents left in the 1940s.
-The area is growing as Greater Houston stretches westward into the Katy–Fulshear–Simonton area.
+The area is growing, as Greater Houston stretches westward into the Katy–Fulshear–Simonton area.

 History

 Texas Historical Markers

 There is a Texas Historical Commission marker on the west side of FM 359 a short distance north of the intersection of FM359 and Hunt Road: Planters preferring the prairie to the hazardous Brazos River bottoms settled this village in the 1840s.
 Named for store owners A. R. and Amanda (Wade) Pitts, it was a major commercial center by 1860.
 During the Civil War, the Pittsville Home Guard and Confederate cavalry units, which helped recapture Galveston, camped in the area.
 Notable residents included Robert Locke Harris and A. A. Laurence, Confederate surgeons; William Sheriff and J. Wesson Parker, Texas legislators and Fort Bend County judges; and John Huggins, innovator of horseracing techniques.
 The arrival of a new railroad to the south in 1888, and the subsequent founding of Fulshear, resulted in the gradual decline and eventual disappearance of Pittsville by the late 1940s.
 Another account of Pittsville history explains: The settlement began to grow when early plantation owners, finding it impossible to live in the swampy, though fertile, Brazos River bottoms, built their homes on the high prairie lands away from the threat of floods.
 The settlement was named for the Pitts family, who operated a store and distributed the mail.
 All the people up the Brazos River who did not get their mail at Richmond were included in Pittsville.
 The 1860 census listed some 240 people living in Pittsville.
 Farming and stock raising were the main occupations, but also listed were wagoners, carpenters, schoolteachers, a brick mason, an engineer, a minister, a merchant, a clerk, a physician, a wheelwright, a machinist, an artesian-well borer, and other workers.
 As the years passed the town had several general stores, as well as a blacksmith shop, a millinery shop, a photo studio, and a two-story school or academy.
 Pittsville acquired a post office on May 31, 1870, with Mrs. Lucy Upton and postmistress.
 The post office was discontinued on June 15, 1889, because the San Antonio and Aransas Pass Railroad had bypassed the community, the town of Fulshear had been established, and the people of Pittsville were moving to Fulshear to be near the railroad.
 The last residents of Pittsville were Mrs. Alice (J. R.) Nesbitt and her daughter, Doris, who moved away in 1947.
 Since that time the only evidences of Pittsville are an abandoned cistern and a clump of trees.
 Prominent Pittsville families included the Bains, Walkers, Nesbitts, Cumings, Hugginses, Brookshires, Harrises and Pools.